I often contemplate maggots—

 So watch your back

-when you point to the terror we fund
+when you point to the terror we fund:

-Abundant with death,
+abundant with death,

-Cops, oil and meth—
+cops, oil and meth—

-Don't hold your breath for justice
+don't hold your breath for justice

 We say “Never forget.”

-Even as we kill
+even as we kill

-The indigent indigenous.
+the indigent and indigenous.

-Know I am not feeling this
+No, I am not feeling this.

-No, the feds are stealing this.
+I know the feds are stealing this.

 The land, the songs, the lives